 Stereotype may want you to think that Australian cuisine is all about kangaroo and crocodile meat, but that stops here!
 Behold Aussie cuisine's finest and most traditional foods, for your enjoyment.

-Wherever you may be in Australia, there is one true classic that may be enjoyed anywhere from Sydney to the Outback – a good old backyard barbecue.
+Australian BBQWherever you may be in Australia, there is one true classic that may be enjoyed anywhere from Sydney to the Outback – a good old backyard barbecue.
 This delicacy is one you ought to enjoy outdoors, watching the smoke go up and with a refreshing drink in your hands.
 Our tip?
 Forget the restaurants and take it the DIY way for an authentic Aussie experience.
-You can use all kinds of meats on this one so feel free to get creative.
+You can use all kinds of meats on this one so feel free to get creative. → Click here to book your stay in Melbourne, Australia!

 These, of course, are far from it all.
 There are also delicacies like ANZAC cookies and a whole lot you can throw in.
 What is your favorite Aussie dish?
-Plan your gourmet Australian tour using Trekeffect!
+Plan your gourmet Australian tour using Trekeffect!-Lucas Ferrari dos Santos

 Book Your Trip: Logistical Tips & Tricks